goloshubov/fconfig/README.md

 Ansible playbook that helps keeping one configuration on fedora linux workstations and servers by doing the following:
 - copy .dotfiles, configs.
-The files are supposed to be in a separate (and maybe private) repo - 'files_repo' inventory variable (https://github.com/goloshubov/fconfig_files).
+The files are supposed to be in a separate (and maybe private) repo - 'files_repos' inventory variable (https://github.com/goloshubov/fconfig_files).
 See files_repo's directory sturecture below.
 - install software: rpm packages (dnf), flatpaks, pypi (pip), cargo, go, ansible-galaxy collections.
 - configure GNOME desktop on workstations (by loading dconf dump files, applying dconf key=value settings from the inventory)
 \